 Documents to download

 Winter Fuel Payments are devolved in Scotland and Northern Ireland.

-The Northern Ireland Executive has said that, despite its “deep concerns” about the Chancellor’s decision, it will also make equivalent changes to the Winter Fuel Payment in Northern Ireland.
-Executive ministers say diverging from the UK Government would require significant cuts to other public services.
+The Northern Ireland Executive said that, despite its “deep concerns” about the Chancellor’s decision, it would also make equivalent changes to the Winter Fuel Payment in Northern Ireland.
+Executive ministers said diverging from the UK Government would require significant cuts to other public services.
+However, the Northern Ireland Executive is providing a one-off payment of £100

+Documents to download